luke777/marketdesign/README.md

 The program `web-solver.py` starts a micro web service that allows the market solver to be accessed online.

-If the python virtual environment is not already activated, run.
+If the python virtual environment is not already activated, activate it with `env\Scripts\activate` \
-`env\Scripts\activate` \
-Then start the service using. \
+Then start the service with \
-`py web-solver.py` \
+`py web-solver.py`

 Opening `http://localhost:5000` in a browser should display links to the following.
 - A form for submitting bids in text format.
 - A form for uploading a file with bids in cvs format.
 - A form for submitting bids in json format.
-- An example of graphical interface that lets users experiment with different bids.
+- An example of a graphical interface that lets users experiment with different bids.
 The bids are captured using javascript and sent to the server in json format.